Places

 Bay Islands & La Ceiba Coast

-- Fly to Roatán or ferry from La Ceiba for rest and donor appreciation.
+- Fly to Roatán or ferry from La Ceiba for rest and supporter appreciation.

 - Support reef restoration, vocational training, and youth outreach while enjoying coastal rest.